aliz-ai/ml-spec-2022/Demo #2/README.md

 ## Capability assesment - Demo #2

 ### Assignment
-Demonstration of an end-to-end Machine Learning pipeline exploiting the [Black Friday dataset](https://www.kaggle.com/abhisingh10p14/black-friday) to solve a Kaggle challenge.
+Demonstration of an end-to-end Machine Learning pipeline exploiting the  to solve a Kaggle challenge.

+This repository demonstrates the use of Vertex AI to create an end-to-end machine learning pipeline.
+The dataset used in this project is the [Black Friday dataset](https://www.kaggle.com/abhisingh10p14/black-friday), a set of training and testing dataset that collectively describe 783k transactions done on a Black Friday.
+This dataset contains some basic demographic information about each transacting customer, such as their age, gender and marital status.

+We used the train set to train an XGBoost model to predict the amount spent on a particular transaction in the test set.

 ### Setup environment